-Dear Victoria,
+Dear David,

-APPLICATION NO: 21/01286/OUT
+APPLICATION NO: 22/01137/OUT

-DESCRIPTION: Residential development comprising up to 57 dwellings (50% will be affordable housing, 10% self/custom build) and associated engineering works.
-All matters are reserved except for vehicular access
+DESCRIPTION: A cross subsidy affordable/open market residential development comprising up to 50 dwellings (of which 50% will be affordable housing and a further 10% will be self/custom build), vehicular and pedestrian access, internal streets, drainage, landscaping and all other ancillary engineering works.
+All matters are reserved except for vehicular access onto Badgeworth Lane LOCATION: Land at Badgeworth Lane, Badgeworth Lane, Badgeworth, Cheltenham, Gloucestershire

-LOCATION: Land South Of Badgeworth Lane And West Of Shurdington Road, Shurdington,

-Cheltenham

-Thank you for consulting the Cotswolds Conservation Board ('the Board') on this proposed development, which would be located in the setting of the Cotswolds National Landscape.1
+Thank you for consulting the Cotswolds National Landscape Board on this proposed development, which would be located within the setting of the Cotswolds National Landscape.

-The Board acknowledges both the current shortfall in the provision of market and affordable housing in Tewkesbury Borough and that the Borough is relatively constrained in terms of suitable areas for new housing, not least due to landscape and Green Belt designations.
+The Board acknowledges that the Borough is relatively constrained in terms of suitable areas for new housing, not least due to landscape and Green Belt designations and that the applicant claims that the Borough Council cannot currently demonstrate a five-year housing land supply.
 The Board also supports the provision of housing, including market, affordable and self-build, when it is delivered in a way that is compatible with the purpose of conserving and enhancing the natural beauty of the Cotswolds National Landscape.